joseCarlosAndrade/redes-slow-protocol/README.md

 ./bin/app # starts the application
 ```

+Note: The first data ("Hello World") will pretty much all work.
+However, the second data (with revive) may not work sometimes due to the expiration time given by the sttl field from the server.
+Sometimes the time will expire before it trying to revive the connection depending on how long the code actually takes each time to run, which means the revive will fail.
+If you try a bunch of times, some of them will work.

 ## ⚙️ How It Works

 You can set whatever flow you want.
 However, a working example is in `main.go`, in which it connects, sends a message, disconnects, sends another message with revive (if the connection time is still on) and disconnects again.